HomeAttractions > Geoscience Australia

 Visitors also have the opportunity to touch a piece of the Moon at Geoscience Australia!
 A Moon rock, brought back to Earth by the Apollo 17 mission in 1972 and on loan from NASA, is the only piece of the Moon in the Southern Hemisphere that can be touched!

-Or get up close and personal with Earth science through the hands-on exhibits in the Education Centre!
-Here, individuals can hold a volcanic bomb, examine glow-in-the-dark minerals, discover fossilized feces, and zoom in using the digital microscope.
+Get up close and personal with Earth science through the hands-on exhibits in the Education Centre!
+Here, visitors can hold a volcanic bomb, discover fossilized poo, and zoom in using the digital microscope.

 Visitors are welcome in the Education Centre unless it is being used for a scheduled activity.
-To prevent disappointment, it is encouraged to verify availability before the visit by contacting the reception via phone.
+To avoid disappointment, please check availability before visiting by contacting the reception via phone.

 Map of the venue locationMap of the venue location